How to apply

 Fields of research (FOR) classification

 The FOR classification allows research and development (R&D) activity to be categorised according to the field of research.
 In this respect, it is the methodology used in the R&D that is being considered.
-Please enter up to THREE codes from the list of research codes supplied in “Fields of Research Classification Codes” here.
+Please enter up to FIVE codes from the list of research codes supplied in “Fields of Research Classification Codes” here.
 For a list of codes, please refer to the Field of Research Calculator at:

 Please use codes that are as specific as possible, i.e. 6 digits.
 Also indicate project key words or phrases not exceeding 255 characters in total (separated by commas or semi-colons; please do not use the return key).